From Global Empire to Global Hub

 These changes are already testing our existing multilateral institutions, both in terms of effectiveness and in terms of credibility.
 We must renew them:

-* Second, we need to make them more representative and accountable.
+* First, we must adapt existing organisations to new priorities.
+The IMF needs a mandate not just for crisis management but for crisis prevention.
+The World Bank's focus on poverty reduction must take full account of the impact of climate change.
+And when it comes to peacekeeping, whether in the UN, EU or NATO, we need to ensure that the military are working hand in glove with civilian experts. * Second, we need to make them more representative and accountable.
 The UN Security Council must be expanded and organisation such as the G8 should be reformed to reflect the rise of the emerging powers.
 Decisions on peace and security or global economic stewardship should not be taken whilst some of the biggest players are out of the room.
-And we need to move towards merit-based appointments for senior positions and voting arrangements in the International Financial Institutions that better reflect the global economic realities.
+And we need to move towards merit-based appointments for senior positions and voting arrangements in the International Financial Institutions that better reflect the global economic realities. * And third, we need greater subsidiarity.
+Not everything requires global action.
+Where possible we should promote regional cooperation to address problems that spill over into the neighbourhood.
+The African Union can play a strong role in bringing peace to Darfur; ASEAN can push for political reform in Burma.
+And the European Union, in particular through enlargement, can bring prosperity and stability to Turkey and the Balkans.

 In Britain, for too long, we have viewed participation in the EU as being at the expense of national sovereignty and national interest.
 But it is through the European Union that we can have greatest influence on some of the great challenges that face the planet.